misterluna/misterluna/README.md

 ### Hi there 👋

-I'm Edward, a third-year college student at UC Berkeley (graduating 2023) studying Computer Science.
-I believe in the power of technology to improve our lives by [augmenting human intellect](https://www.dougengelbart.org/pubs/augment-3906.html).
+I'm Edward, a third-year student at UC Berkeley (graduating 2023) studying Computer Science.
+I believe in the power of technology to [augmenting human intellect](https://www.dougengelbart.org/pubs/augment-3906.html).
 Whether that's creating powerful and beautiful web apps, advancing scientific understanding in AI/ML, or product management, I'm up for the challenge.

 If you're interested, I'm always open to coffee chats.
 You can schedule some time with me [here](https://calendly.com/misterluna).

-- 🔭 I’m currently studying artificial intelligence, computer security, and data science
+- 🔭 Studying machine learning and computer graphics
-- 🌱 I’m currently taking a rigorous training program in full-stack web development with Web Dev at Berkeley
+- 🌱 Running the Product Bootcamp at Web Dev at Berkeley
-- 👯 I’m looking to collaborate on a long-term project with real-world impact
+- 👯 Looking to collaborate on challenging industry projects
-- 🤔 I’m looking to find a specialty where I can apply my aptitude for leadership, [design](https://misterluna.myportfolio.com/), and mathematics.
+- 🤔 I enjoy work that allows me to exercise my leadership, [design](https://misterluna.myportfolio.com/), math, and coding skills
-- 💬 Ask me about the intersection of mathematics and the fine arts
+- 💬 Ask me about the intersection of math and the fine arts!
 - 📫 How to reach me: mister.luna@berkeley.edu
 - 😄 Pronouns: he/him/él
-- ⚡ Fun fact: I love to organize my photos, music, and files!
+- ⚡ Fun fact: My hometown is known as the strawberry capital of California.

 **Links**
 - [Design Portfolio](https://misterluna.myportfolio.com/) – Portfolio of my creative work
 - [LinkedIn](https://www.linkedin.com/in/edwardlunacs/) – Let's get connected

 **Current Clubs at UC Berkeley**
-- VP Bootcamp @ [Web Dev at Berkeley](https://webatberkeley.org/bootcamp) – Rigorous training program
+- VP Bootcamp @ [Web Dev at Berkeley](https://webatberkeley.org/bootcamp) – Training the developers of tomorrow
-- Member Experience Team @ [Web Dev at Berkeley](https://webatberkeley.org/) - Planning socials and other community events

 **Projects I've Worked On**
 - [TRUTH](https://misterluna.myportfolio.com/truth) – Incomplete, productivity tool and mindfulness coach